codiez/mobile.sniffer/mobile.htmlprocessing/README.txt

 * Rewrite <img> tags so that images are resized for mobile viewing

-* Make arbitary HTML/XHTML to more compatible with mobile phones
+* Make arbitary input HTML to valid XHTML to more compatible with mobile phones

 * Enforce empty ALT text on images missing ALT attribute